 If a person with deafblindness so requests, all of the above mentioned interpreting methods may be combined with social haptic communication to a varying extent, e.g. to give feedback and confirmation; to provide quick social messages; to express emotions and states of mind; to get attention; and to show directions.

-Some people with deafblindness always use the same interpreting method, while some others choose the interpreting method they prefer for each specific occasion, or choose to combine several interpreting methods.
+Some persons with deafblindness always use the same interpreting method, while some others choose the interpreting method they prefer for each specific occasion, or choose to combine several interpreting methods.

 ON WHAT OCCASIONS; AND TO WHAT EXTENT?